 Please note that all itineraries are given in good faith and represent the outline plan.
 In some circumstances we may have to alter the exact itinerary in response to conditions in the mountains or the group.

-Private trips are welcomed if the scheduled dates do not fit, although we do require a minimum of three people in any team.
+Private trips are welcomed if the scheduled dates do not fit, although we do require a minimum of four people in any team to give the advertised price, smaller teams will be required to pay a higher price.
 We have our own office and guesthouse ready and waiting for any dates you may prefer.

 ||Arrival & rest in Kathmandu||(2)|